Clifford leads No. 11 Penn State over Ball State 44-13

 Luketa’s pick-six made it 31-6 with 5:56 left in the third.

-The Cardinals ( 1-1) crossed midfield just twice in the second half and capitalized on the second late in the fourth quarter on Carson Steele’s 5-yard run.
+The Cardinals (1-1) crossed midfield just twice in the second half.
+They were able to capitalize in the fourth quarter with Carson Steele’s 5-yard run.

 Ball State quarterback Drew Plitt completed 25 of 39 passes for 176 yards with two interceptions.
 He was replaced by John Paddock in the fourth quarter.